Drop (liquid): Droplet

 The term droplet is a diminutive form of 'drop' – and as a guide is typically used for liquid particles of less than 500 μm diameter.
 In spray application, droplets are usually described by their perceived size (i.e., diameter) whereas the dose (or number of infective particles in the case of biopesticides) is a function of their volume.
-This increases by a cubic function relative to diameter; thus a 50 μm droplet represents a dose in 65 pl and a 500 μm drop represents a dose in 65 nanometers.
+This increases by a cubic function relative to diameter; thus, a 50 μm droplet represents a dose in 65 pl and a 500 μm drop represents a dose in 65 nanolitres.

 Speed

-A droplet with a diameter of 3mm has a terminal velocity of approximately 8 m/s.
+A droplet with a diameter of 3 mm has a terminal velocity of approximately 8 m/s.

 Drops smaller than 1 mm in diameter will attain 95% of their terminal velocity within 2 m.
 But above this size the distance to get to terminal velocity increases sharply.
 An example is a drop with a diameter of 2 mm that may achieve this at 5.6 m.